Avian Flu & Antarctica

 Avian Flu arrived naturally on South Georgia in October 2023.
 This led to the temporary closing of several landing sites to visitors, while still keeping those locations open to zodiac cruises.
 These shoreline safaris have always been a key component of any trip to South Georgia, where the sheer density of wildlife on the beaches can often make landings impractical.

-For the 2024/25 season, landings on South Georgia are permitted at the discretion of your onboard expedition team, subject to increased scouting by guides for signs of Avian Flu before guests leave the ship and strict adherence to the simple biosecurity rules.
+Since the 2024/25 season, landings on South Georgia are permitted at the discretion of the onboard expedition team, subject to increased scouting by guides for signs of Avian Flu before guests leave the ship and strict adherence to the simple biosecurity rules.

 Ship operators have successfully visited South Georgia ever since the first detection of Avian Flu there.
-Swoop had team members successfully visit South Georgia in the 2/23/24 season and as recently as November 2024.
-Swoop passengers travelling to South Georgia in the 2023/24 season reported high levels of satisfaction from their time there, and we anticipate this will continue for the 2024/25 season.
+Swoop had team members visit South Georgia (including landings at its biggest king penguin colonies) as recently as November 2024, and our travellers have continued to reported high levels of satisfaction from their time there.

 A small number of cases of Avian Flu have been recorded in the Falkland Islands since late 2023, but the majority of landing sites have remained open, with visitors following the same simple biosecurity procedures as for South Georgia and Antarctica.